 The area under the eyes suffers a double-whammy when it comes to aging.
 This skin is the thinnest in the body, so as the dermis thins out, the first place you notice it is under the eyes.
 Often we notice in our 30’s and think “wow I look like I’m really tired.”
-On top of that, as we age we lose the little fat pads in our face that make us look so round and youthful as kids– and the first one to go is that fat pad under the eyes.
+On top of that, as we age we lose the little fat pads in our face that make us look so round and youthful as kids-- and the first one to go is that fat pad under the eyes.
 The result can be an angled divot under the eye covered with wrinkly skin, long before the rest of the face shows signs of aging.
+So many people are looking for better under eye treatments.

 So what can you do about it?
 That’s the number one question that brings people into our office.
 After years of experience, we have put together the treatments that work best.
 Here I’m giving you the low-down on these common treatments: